kjmerf/hello_cb_pro/README.md

 ```

 You should be able to validate that the transactions went through my checking the UI: https://public.sandbox.pro.coinbase.com.

-Once you're comfortable with the buying and selling mechanism, you should be ready to try the ```main``` service.
-For this one, you will need database and slack credentials setup.
-You can run the service easily with ```make main```.
-The service will load data into the database, run the trend following process, and buy or sell fake BTC.

 ## Getting data from the REST API